cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 **Questions**

 - What are the main variant annotation conventions for SARS-CoV-2?
+- What is the difference between a strain, a lineage, a clade and a variant?
 - How can I assign sequences to lineages and classify them as VOI/VOC?
 - How can I visually explore the results of my variant analysis?

 **Learning Objectives**

 - Understand variant annotation conventions used by Gisaid, Pango, Nextstrain and WHO and how they relate to each other.
+- Distinguish between the concept of a strain, a lineage, a clade and a variant (and describe why the concept of a variant is sometimes ambiguous).
 - Understand the difference between a variant of interest (VOI) and variant of concern (VOC).
 - Assign sequences to Pango lineages using `pangolin`.
 - Interactively explore mutations in the assembled genomes and their phylogenetic context using _Nexstrain_'s tools.